curious-pumpkin/curious-pumpkin/README.md

 ## What's Cookin'? 😎🤙🏾✨

-This is A. Sarkar, undergrad @ NYU.
+This is A. Sarkar, undergrad @ nyu.

 This GitHub Account was primarily created to document my learning history.
 It allows me to keep track and be consistent in my learning journey, reference back to the content as I need it and also showcase interesting non-work projects.